Money Changes Everything: Cyndi Lauper version

-Cyndi Lauper's recording of "Money Changes Everything" was released as the fifth single from her album She's So Unusual.
+Cyndi Lauper's recording of "Money Changes Everything" was released as the fifth US single from her album She's So Unusual.
 It has been released in over 27 variations across the world, the most common being a two track 7" vinyl single (with varying covers).
 There was also a less common 12" vinyl single version.
 Lauper's cover features an appearance by Rob Hyman of the band the Hooters, playing his "hooter" (a Hohner Melodica) on the song's solo.